microsoft/rushjs.io-website/pages/commands/rush_publish.md

                         publish scoped packages with an access level of "restricted".
-Scoped packages can be published with an access level of "public" by specifying that value for this flag with the initial publication.
-NPM always publishes unscoped packages with an access level of "public".
-For more information, see the NPM documentation for the "--access" option of "npm publish".
+Scoped packages can be published with an access level of "public" by specifying that value for this flag with the initial publication. npm always publishes unscoped packages with an access level of "public".
+For more information, see the npm documentation for the "--access" option of "npm publish".
   --pack                Packs projects into tarballs instead of publishing to
                         npm repository.
 It can only be used when --include-all is specified.
-If this flag is specified, NPM registry related parameters will be ignored.
+If this flag is specified, npm registry related parameters will be ignored.
   --release-folder FOLDER
                         This parameter is used with --pack parameter to provide customized location for the tarballs instead